CamilleThHEIG/consuly/applicationProtocol/consulyProtocol.md

 ACK : server indicates client that it correctly received the client's message

 FINISHED : client indicates the server that it finished to send it's user list

+### Listing existing groups

+LIST_GROUPS : client indicates it wants to sever to list the existing groups.
+Server can answer by START_SEND or NO_GROUPS

+GROUPS : server indicates their is no group to send

+START_SEND : server indicates it will now begin to send the existing groups.
+Client answer with ACK to inidcate it's ready to receive.

+GROUP <id> : server indicates that group with id <id> it available.
+Client answers with ACK to indicate it acknoledged the information.

+END_SEND_GROUPS : server indicates there is no more groups to send.

 ## Section 4 - Examples